lupyuen/lupyuen.github.io/src/display2.md

 One last thing for today: How to __Update the Display Plane__.

-(Remember a Display Plane is a __Layer of Pixels__ that will be blended into the final image by a Display Pipeline)
+(A Display Plane is a __Layer of Pixels__ / Framebuffer that will be blended into the final image by a Display Pipeline)

 Our Display Controller Driver exposes these __Display Plane Functions__:
 [vs_dc.c](https://github.com/starfive-tech/linux/blob/JH7110_VisionFive2_devel/drivers/gpu/drm/verisilicon/vs_dc.c#L1410-L1414)